 Hopefully some others will have ideas, as well!

 When it is 100 degree (F) outside, inside the apartment (900 SF) is 92 degrees.
 The apartment does not have air conditioning equipment.
-What can be done to decrease the temperature to 80 degrees in the apartment for at least 8 hours?

 Add your voice to the conversation.
 Click here to answer this question.